 Other.
 The Company's other 50% or less owned companies own and operate nine vessels.
 During the year ended December 31, 2017, the Company received dividends of \$2.6 million, made capital contributions and advances of \$0.8 million and received repayments on advances of \$0.2 million with these 50% or less owned companies.
-In addition, during the year ended December 31, 2017, the Company recognized impairment charges of \$0.5 million, net of tax, for an other-than-temporary decline in the fair value of its investment in a certain 50% or less owned companies and made capital contributions of \$0.5 million to these 50% or less owned companies.
-In addition, during the year ended December 31, 2016, the Company received dividends of \$0.8 million, during the year ended December 31, 2016, the Company received dividends of \$0.5 million, net of tax, for an other-than-temporary decline in these 50% or less owned companies.
-In addition, during the year ended December 31, 2016, the Company recognized impairment charges of \$0.5 million, net of tax, for an other-than-temporary decline in the fair value of its investment in a certain 50% or less owned companies and made capital contributions of \$0.5 million to these 50% or less owned companies.
-In addition, during the year ended December 31, 2016, the Company recognized impairment charges of \$0.5 million, net of tax, for an other-than-temporary decline in the fair value of its investment in a certain 50% or less owned companies related to offshore support vessels used in their operations.
-During the year ended December 31, 2015, the Company received dividends of \$0.9 million and repayments on advances of \$0.2 million from these 50% or less owned companies.
-In addition, during the year ended December 31, 2015, the Company received dividends of \$0.9 million and repayments on advances of \$0.2 million from these 50% or less owned companies.
-In addition, during the year ended December 31, 2015, the Company received dividends of \$0.9 million and repayments on advances of \$0.2 million received \$0.7 million, \$0.8 million and \$0.8 million, respectively, of vessel management fees from these 50% or less owned companies.
+In addition, during the year ended December 31, 2017, the Company recognized impairment charges of \$0.5 million, net of tax, for an other-than-temporary decline in the fair value of its investment in a certain 50% or less owned company.
+During the year ended December 31, 2016, the Company recognized impairment charges of \$0.5 million, net of tax, for an other-than-temporary decline in the fair value of its investment in a certain 50% or less owned company and recognized \$0.5 million, net of tax, for an other-than-temporary decline in the fair value of its investment in a certain 50% or less owned company and recognized \$2.7 million, net of tax, for an other-than-temporary decline in the fair value of its 50% or less owned companies related to offshore support vessels used in their operations.
+During the year ended December 31, 2015, the Company received dividends of \$0.9 million and repayments on advances of \$0.2 million from these 50% or less owned companies related to offshore support vessels used in their operations.
+In addition, during the year ended December 31, 2015, the Company received dividends of \$0.9 million and repayments on advances of \$0.2 million, net of tax, for its proportionate share of impairment charges recognized by certain of its 50% or less owned company recognized impairment charges of \$0.2 million, net of tax, for its proportionate share of impairment charges recognized by certain of its 50% or less owned companies related to offshore support vessels used in their operations.
+During the years ended December 31, 2015, the Company received dividends of \$0.9 million and repayments on advances of \$0.2 million, net of tax, for its proportionate share of impairment charges r received \$0.7 million, \$0.8 million and \$0.8 million, respectively, of vessel management fees from these 50% or less owned companies.